 Finally, it's five to three, he dials Chan's cell, Chan answers.
 Paco rounds up his crew, they get in the elevator.
 Nikko and I are already on Chan's floor, in the room across the hall from his suite.
 We have the key to his room, we are dressed like room service.
 We have a cart of coffee, tea, Coke, Sprite, juices, ice and a pile of snacks.

 I watch through the peephole in the door, three men.
 Chan opens the door, bows ever so slightly and they go in.

 We have the room bugged, but not from inside.
 If they look for microphones or cameras, they find zilch.
 Janah has one listening device, I am the other.
 The balcony doors are open, the suite is on the top of the hotel.
-We have cameras zoomed in from the Trump Hotel across the way.
-It's far enough to discount the possibility that anyone could be observing from there.
-Paco's men search the suite, it never occurs to them to close the curtains.
+We have cameras zoomed in from the hotel across the way.
 Janah is watching the video, relaying it to Nikko, Amaya to me.
 It’s as if we’re in the suite with Chan.